GLOBAL MARKETS-Shares ease as Ukraine fighting rages on, oil climbs

 Investors were also waiting to see if Russia would meet more interest repayments this week.
 It must pay $615 million in coupons this month while on April 4 a $2 billion bond comes due.

-Russia will also allow OFZ bond trading on the Moscow Exchange to resume on Monday but equity trading, suspended since Western sanctions threw markets into turmoil late last month, will remain shut.
+Russia's OFZ bond trading returned in a volatile fashion in Moscow on Monday as the country looked to gradually resume operations on its financial markets.
+Equity trading, suspended since Western sanctions threw markets into turmoil late last month, remained shut.

-Bond markets were braced for more hawkish language from the U.S. Federal Reserve with Chair Jerome Powell speaking on Monday, and at least half a dozen other members through the week.
+Bond investors were braced for more hawkish language from the U.S. Federal Reserve with Chair Jerome Powell speaking on Monday and other Fed members through the week.

 Policymakers have flagged a string of rate rises ahead to take the funds rate to anywhere from 1.75% to 3.0% by the end of the year.
 The market 0#FF: implies a 50-50 chance of a half point hike in May and an even greater chance by June.
 FEDWATCH